ManiMozaffar/awesome-resumes/README.md

     - ✅ **List your most relevant projects, ideally those that showcase your skills and expertise**
     - ✅ **Provide a brief description of each project, including its purpose, your role, and the technologies used**
     - ✅ **Focus on your contributions to the project and any notable achievements, such as meeting tight deadlines or exceeding project goals**
-        - • Optimized the database design to improve query performance, resulting in a 20% reduction in page load times 👍
+        - 👍 • Optimized the database design to improve query performance, resulting in a 20% reduction in page load times
-        - • Worked on the frontend, designing the user interface and implementing many features 👎(No achievements)
+        - 👎 • Worked on the frontend, designing the user interface and implementing many features (Not an achievements)
     - ❌ **Don't include irrelevant or outdated projects that don't showcase your current skills and expertise**
     - ❌ **Avoid listing incomplete or ongoing projects, unless they are particularly impressive or demonstrate a unique skill set**

 - ### Skills
     - ✅ **List your relevant technical skills, including programming languages, software, and tools**
-        - Python, Java, C++, SQL, AWS, Docker, Git, Jupyter Notebook, Tableau 👍
+        - 👍 Python, Java, C++, SQL, AWS, Docker, Git, Jupyter Notebook, Tableau
     - ✅ **Include any non-technical skills that are relevant to the job**
-        - Scrum, agile 👍
+        - 👍 Scrum, agile
     - ✅ **Highlight any specialized skills or certifications**
-        - AWS Certified Solutions Architect - Associate, Certified Scrum Master (CSM), Six Sigma Green Belt 👍
+        - 👍 AWS Certified Solutions Architect - Associate, Certified Scrum Master (CSM), Six Sigma Green Belt
     - ❌ **Avoid listing too many skills or including irrelevant ones**
-        - Microsoft Word, Customer Service, Cooking, Guitar Playing 👎
+        - 👎 Microsoft Word, Customer Service, Cooking, Guitar Playing
     - ❌ **Don't exaggerate or claim to have skills you don't actually possess**
+    - ❌ **Avoid giving rating to your skills in term of stars or anything, you may only backup your skill with valid certificates**
+        - 👎 AWS Expert
+        - 👍 AWS Certified Solutions Architect
     - ❌ **Don't list your soft skills, you have to actually indirectly mention them through the work experinces**
-        - Adoptable, Leadership👎
+        - 👎 Adoptable, Leadership

 - ### Education